ClusterHQ/powerstrip/README.rst

 Try it out
 ----------

-Powerstrip ships as a Docker image.
+Powerstrip ships as a Docker image, and plugins can be any HTTP endpoint, including other linked Docker containers.

-`Slowreq <https://github.com/clusterhq/powerstrip-slowreq>`_ is a trivial powerstrip plugin which adds a 1 second delay to all create commands.
+`Slowreq <https://github.com/clusterhq/powerstrip-slowreq>`_ is a trivial powerstrip plugin (container) which adds a 1 second delay to all create commands.

 Try it out like this: